The fate of SB1062 rests with Brewer, who says she will "do the right thing" for Arizona

-"After analyzing the bill, we are very concerned about the effect it could have on Arizona's economy," said the letter, signed by the Arizona Chamber of Commerce and Industry, among others.
-"We cannot support measures that could expose our businesses to litigation, nor do we want to send a message that our state is anything but an open and attractive place for visitors and the top talent that will be the cornerstone of our continued economic growth."
+“After analyzing the bill, we are very concerned about the effect it could have on Arizona’s economy,” the letter, signed by the Arizona Chamber of Commerce and Industry among others, said.
+“We cannot support measures that could expose our businesses to litigation, nor do we want to send a message that our state is anything but an open and attractive place for visitors and the top talent that will be the cornerstone of our continued economic growth.”

-And Brewer is well liked in the business community.
+And Brewer is well liked among the business community.

-"We believe she's done more than any governor nationwide to improve the economic competitiveness in her state," said Garrick Taylor, a spokesman for the Arizona Chamber.
-"We know this governor always does what she believes is in the best interest of the state."
+“We believe she’s done more than any governor national wide to improve the economic competitiveness in her state,” Garrick Taylor, spokesman for the Arizona Chamber, said.
+“We know this governor always does what she believes is in the best interest of the state.”

-And LGBT rights groups hope that her close ties with the business community is enough to persuade her to oppose it.
+And LGBT rights’ groups hope that her close ties with the business community is enough to convince her to oppose it.